hosseinhimself/ETL-MiddleEastBank/README.md

 # ETL-MiddleEastBank

-This technical task, named ETL-MiddleEastBank, is designed for the position of a Data Engineer at a Middle East bank.
+This technical task, named ETL-MiddleEastBank, was done for the position of a Data Engineer at a Middle East bank.
 The project focuses on the Extract, Transform, Load (ETL) process for financial data from the Fipiran API into a PostgreSQL database.
 The project includes three main Python scripts: `extract.py`, `transform.py`, and `load.py`, along with an orchestrating script, `ETL.py`.

 ## Project Components